The surrogate Gibbs-posterior of a corrected stochastic MALA: Towards uncertainty quantification for neural networks: Introduction

 \section{Introduction}

 An essential feature in modern data science, especially in machine learning as well as high-dimensional statistics, are large sample sizes and large parameter space dimensions.
 As a consequence, the design of methods for uncertainty quantification is characterized by a tension between numerically feasible and efficient algorithms and approaches which satisfy theoretically justified statistical properties.
-In this work we demonstrate that a Bayesian MCMC-based method with a stochastic Metropolis-Hastings step achieves both: It is scalable, i.e., it is computationally feasible for large samples, and we can prove an optimal bound for the prediction risk as well as uncertainty statements for the underlying posterior distribution.
+Motivated by this tension, we introduce a simple correction to stochastic MALA to achieve both: the method is scalable, \emph{i.e.}, it is computationally feasible for large samples, and we can prove an optimal bound for the prediction risk as well as uncertainty statements for the underlying posterior distribution.
+While the focus of this work is on the statistical behavior of the posterior distribution of the corrected stochastic MALA (csMALA), our simulation study demonstrates the practical benefits of our algorithm.

 {}